 Florence - Siena 84km

-It won't be easy to abandon Florence, but Chianti is awaiting you with a completely different landscape, with some hilly areas, but also others with woods and vineyards stretching to the horizon and a number of climbs up through higher almost mountain-like hills.
+It won't be easy to abandon Florence, but Chianti is awaiting you with a completely different landscape, with some hilly areas, but also others with woods and vineyards stretching to the horizon and a number of climb up through higher almost mountain-like hills.
 If you haven’t already visited a winery, then this and the next itinerary are still excellent opportunities.
 In Chianti, you can still find fascinating historic villages such as Panzano, Radda in Chianti, and Gaiole, to name just a few of the places worth visiting.
 In Gaiole, you encounter the permanent circuit of the Eroica, a cycling event with classic racing bikes that takes place every year along the region’s characteristic dirt tracks, evoking the bicycle racing of long ago with its purity of intention and contact with nature.
 The Eroica route takes us across Chianti Classico to Brolio Castle, the jewel of the estates owned by the Ricasoli family, with magnificent panoramas and excellent wines.
 You ride down through the vines towards Siena which appears on the horizon, a postcard of presentation for this magnificent city.
-Accumulated climb: 1279 m
+Accumulated climb: 1279m

 The tour of Chianti Classico Gallo Nero 104km